CrayLabs/SmartSim/doc/overview.rst

 Introduction
 ************

-SmartSim is a Cray/HPE library that enables the convergence of large scale simulations and AI workloads on heterogeneous architectures.
-SmartSim enables a data science first approach to simulation research by overcoming systemic impediments including lack of inter-operability between programming languages and dependence on file I/O. SmartSim shares data between C, C++, Fortran, and Python clients using an in-memory, distributed database cluster.
+SmartSim is an HPE library that enables the convergence of numerical simulations and AI workloads on heterogeneous architectures.
+SmartSim enables a data-science first approach to simulation research by overcoming systemic impediments; including lack of inter-operability between programming languages and dependence on file I/O.

-Furthermore, SmartSim is capable of co-locating AI/ML models in popular Deep Learning frameworks like PyTorch, TensorFlow with a simulation model.
-SmartSim provides client APIs to be able to send tensors between AI and simulation models.
-The framework is portable and can be run on various platforms from local development on OSX/linux to large cluster and supercomputer systems with Slurm or PBS workload managers.
+SmartSim is portable and can be run on various platforms from local development on OSX/Linux to large cluster and supercomputer systems with Slurm or PBS workload managers.

+The primary user-facing object within the SmartSim library is the SmartSim Experiment, encompassing all external entities (e.g. numerical simulations, data analysis tools, or machine learning packages), as well as internal SmartSim objects that coordinate the setup and execution of the SmartSim Experiment.
+SmartSim Experiment entities share data through communication with an in-memory key-value store (Redis or KeyDB) referred to as the Orchestrator.
+SmartSim includes clients in Python, C, C++, and Fortran so that applications written in these languages can connect to the orchestrator at runtime.
+The Orchestrator can be distributed on compute plane nodes (scaled horizontally) and replicated on-node (scaled vertically) to increase throughput.

+Furthermore, SmartSim is capable of co-locating inference-ready AI/ML models in popular Deep Learning frameworks like Pytorch and TensorFlow with a simulation model or HPC workload.
+AI models can be stored inside the Orchestrator and queried with the aforementioned clients.
+The clients utilize a custom Tensor and Dataset format that allows for batches of n-dimensional tensors to be sent to and from the Orchestrator for inference.
+Thus, the Orchestrator is capable of providing distributed, online inference at runtime in C, C++, Fortran, and Python.

+The figure below shows how a SmartSim experiment can connect single models as well as ensembles to the Orchestrator for data storage and online inference.
+In addition to simulations, additional applications can be launched together with simulations at the start of or during runtime for online analysis, training, and visualization.
+Users configure the SmartSim Experiment in Python, either in a script or with a Jupyter notebook.

 .. |SmartSim Architecture| image:: images/SmartSim_Architecture.png
   :width: 700